Vasa Grooming FAQs

 What causes damage to groomed trails?
 Footprints – whether they are from dog paws, snowshoes or feet.
 Dog owners, snowshoers, and hikers should use the multi-use Meadows Loop or snowshoe trails.
 Skiing on the trails when they are wet, soft and/or during rain.
 Big groups of skiers making abrupt turns and stops without filling in holes.
 Skiers who make unnecessary and radical moves; e.g., hockey stops.
 Dog waste – please pick up after your pets.

 Why is the PistenBully not used on every groom?
-The PistenBully cannot be used in early season conditions when the hard packed base is less than 3 to 4 inches without bringing up dirt and introducing it into the base.
+The PistenBully cannot be used in early season conditions when the hard packed base is less than 4 inches without bringing up dirt and introducing it into the base.
 Once the dirt is introduced it will continue to be an issue for skiers and groomers during the entire season.
 We must wait until the base is sufficient over the entire Vasa Pathway system.
 In the early season, we monitor the base at several spots along the trail to determine when it is deep enough to use the PistenBully.
 Once the base is sufficient the PistenBully is used whenever the conditions are favorable during the season.
 When the PistenBully is used the entire width of the trail surface must be tilled deep enough to set classic tracks.
 Tilling changes the characteristics of the snow and repeated tilling of the same snow is detrimental to ski conditions.
 When we receive fresh snow we can mix the new snow with the existing base to help revitalize the trail surface.
 Tilling the base without the benefit of new snow will eventually break down the base.
 This will make it more susceptible to melting which will diminish the overall thickness of the base over time and will shorten the ski season.
 By using the snowmobiles with the Ginzu and Tidd Tech we can create a decent ski surface and prolong the life of the ski surface.
 The Ginzu and Tidd Tech have a less aggressive action on the snow by cutting the surface with blades.
 This action does not alter the snow crystals as much as using the tiller on the PistenBully.
 The Tidd Tech and Ginzu are narrow enough that the skate lane can be renovated without affecting the existing classic tracks.
 The groomers determine what equipment should be used based on the current weather, weather forecast, amount of new snow, and probably most importantly their experience and knowledge of the kind of result each piece of grooming equipment is capable of producing.
 Fortunately, TART Trails has provided their groomers with an excellent selection of equipment from which to choose.
 For information on this equipment click here